yenju0425/Rails_SchoolSystem/PROBLEM.md

 ### Note:

-You can define model attributes freely, all we want is the follow/unfollow, if you can make it more like real world feature that's welcome.
+You can define model attributes freely, all we want is the follow/unfollow feature. if you can make it more like real world feature that's welcome.

 ## Requirements